Vamos a la Discoteca

-"Vamos a la Discoteca" ("Let's Go to the Disco") is a song by Belgian musical group Paradisio.
-It was released in 1997 as the third single from their debut album, Paradisio (1997).
-It is a reworked song from their first release in 1995, "Un Clima Ideal", with the same lyrics.
-"Vamos a la Discoteca" was a top-five hit in both Finland and Sweden.
+"Vamos a la Discoteca" ("Let's Go to the Disco") is a song by Belgian Eurodance group Paradisio, released in 1997 as the third single from their debut album, Paradisio (1997).
+It is a reworked song from their first release in 1995, "Un Clima Ideal", with the same lyrics, written by group members Luc Rigaux, Patrick Samoy and Maria Isabel Garcia Asensio.
+"Vamos a la Discoteca" became a successful European hit, reaching the top-five in both Finland and Sweden, and the top 10 in Denmark, Italy and Norway.
+Additionally, it was a top-20 hit in Belgium and France.
+On the Eurochart Hot 100, it peaked at number 21 in August 1997.
+The accompanying music video was filmed on Harbour Island, Bahamas.

-Chart performance

-"Vamos a la Discoteca" was successful on the charts in Europe.
-It made it to the Top 10 in Denmark, Finland (number three), Italy, Norway and Sweden (number three).
-Additionally, it was a Top 20 hit in Belgium and France, while it hit number 21 on the Eurochart Hot 100 in August 1997.

-Music video

-A music video was made to accompany the song.
-It was filmed on Harbour Island in the Bahamas.
-The video was later published on YouTube in March 2012.
-By September 2020, it had more than 1,9 million views.